Own your position as a manager-coach

 Add to cartSubscribe

-Most managers tend to focus more on operational matters than on the development of their staff.
+Most managers tend to focus more on operational matters than on the development of their team members.
 Beyond a scheduling issue, it is more a matter of personal stance.
 How can you be an effective manager-coach?

 Studies regularly confirm it: the relationship with their direct-line manager constitutes the main factor behind employees’ sense of commitment to their work.
 In particular, they need to feel supported when carrying out their assignments.
 Yet, under time and performance pressures, most managers focus on the operational side of their role.
 They ensure everyone has a good understanding of his/her objectives and of their importance.
 Many are ready to support their staff members when confronted with an obstacle.
 Concerned with being effective, their response is then to get to the heart of the matter, bringing forward a solution that will enable progress.
 By doing so, they provide timely assistance that is welcome, but they also miss the opportunity to act as true talent developers.